-History:

 HIS 101-102 History of Western Civilization or HIS 211-212 History of the United States

 or HIS 103-104 World Civilization

 Bible:

 BIB 110 Introduction to the Old Testament

 and BIB 120 Introduction to the New Testament

-Social Sciences: ECO 131 The American Economic System or ECO 231 Economic Principles I; Philosophy; PLS 201 American National Government; PSY 201 Introduction to Psychology; SOC 205 Sociology: An Intro in Global Context or MLG 205 Cross-Cultural Understanding ART 125 Art Appreciation, MUS 125 Music Appreciation or THE 125 Introduction to the Theatre (including one 4-hour laboratory course) Course combinations not permitted are BIO 101-203, 101-111, CHE 141-111, 141-122, 111-122, PHY 151-251, 251-104, or 151-104.
+Social Sciences: ECO 131 The American Economic System or ECO 231 Economic Principles I; Philosophy; PLS 201 American National Government; PSY 201 Introduction to Psychology; SOC 205 Sociology: An Intro in Global Context or MLG 205 Cross-Cultural Understanding6 (Choose courses from two of these areas.)
+Fine Arts: ART 125 Art Appreciation, MUS 125 Music Appreciation or THE 125 Introduction to the Theatre Science: (including one 4-hour laboratory course) Course combinations not permitted are BIO 101-203, 101-111, CHE 141-111, 141-122, 111-122, PHY 151-251, 251-104, or 151-104.
 Evening students - those taking half or more of their courses in evening classes - may substitute a 3-hour non-laboratory course for the 4-hour course.)
-Mathematics and Computer Science: Physical Education Activity Courses: Recommended courses are KIN 123 Fitness for Life (2 hours) and KIN 124 Nutrition for Well-Being (1 hour).
+Mathematics and Computer Science: MAT 101 College Algebra (or a higher-level course) Technology and Learning: All departments require training in technology.
+Some departments will utilize CSC 114 or CSC 115, while other departments offer discipline specific technology training.
+PLEASE SEE DEPARTMENT REQUIREMENT.
+Physical Education Activity Courses: Recommended courses are KIN 123 Fitness for Life (2 hours) and KIN 124 Nutrition for Well-Being (1 hour).
 For others, and details on absences in activity courses, see Department of Kinesiology, Physical Activity (PED) Courses section of Undergraduate Catalog.
 Any exception to activity requirements must be approved by the Department of Kinesiology.
 Three-hour KIN courses will not meet University Core Curriculum requirements.
 Students who cannot participate in the regular physical education program because of physical handicaps can fulfill the University Core Curriculum requirements by taking KIN 123 and one of the following: one-hour KIN academic courses: KIN 124 Nutrition for Well-Being or KIN 191 Drug Education.
 PED credit can also be awarded for specialized training in the armed forces.
 Students classified as ADP (Accelerated Degree Program) and students enrolled in an on-line degree program are exempt from Physical Education Activity Course requirements.
 Foreign Languages: (B.A. candidates and all English majors)

 Chapel As specified

 Freshman (0-23 sem. hrs.)
-4 semesters

 Sophomore (24-53 sem. hrs.)
 3 semesters

 Junior (54-83 sem. hrs.)
 2 semesters

-Senior (84 or more)
+Senior (84 or more) 1 semester

-Students classified as ADP (Accelera ted Degree Program) and students
+Students classified as ADP (Accelerated Degre e Program) and students

-enrolled in an on-line degree program are exempt from Chapel
+enrolled in an on-line degree program are exem pt from Chapel

-requirements. •
+requirements. -